isangmeng/sumner-tunnel/README.md

 sumner-tunnel
 =============

-Very simple tunnel over IPv4 or IPv6
+Sumner is a very simple tunnel using UDP over IPv4 or IPv6, including link local IPv6.
+It provides the interface using a Linux tap device.